Screw Finding Your Passion

 And the real truth is that you already enjoy something.
 You already enjoy many things.
 You’re just choosing to ignore them.

-If you’d like some help to uncover the passion already existing in your life, I’ve got several exercises in my Find Your Purpose Course in The Subtle Art School that can point you to what really matters and help you formulate a plan to make it happen.
-Membership to the School also comes with access to five other courses, live monthly webinars with yours truly, and many more goodies that will help you give fewer fucks in life.
+If you’d like some help to uncover the passion already existing in your life, I’ve got several exercises in my Finding Purpose Course in the Mark Manson Premium Subscription that can point you to what really matters and help you formulate a plan to make it happen.
+The Mark Manson Premium Subscription also comes with access to eight other courses and 40+ premium articles that will help you give fewer fucks in life.
 You’re welcome.

 - Wentworth, N., & Witryol, S. L. (2003).
 Curiosity, exploration, and novelty-seeking.
 In Well-being: Positive development across the life course (pp. 281–294).
 Lawrence Erlbaum Associates Publishers.↵